Urology of Greater Atlanta

 The Symptoms of a Cystocele

 Cystocele is a common condition that can easily be treated by one of our board-certified urologists.
-In this article, you’ll learn about its symptoms and the treatment options that are available.
+In this article, you’ll learn about its symptoms and the available treatment options.
+This condition is prevalent among women, and understanding its symptoms is crucial for seeking timely treatment.

 Cystocele is a condition that describes the bladder dropping into or sagging against the vaginal wall.
-It is also known as a prolapsed bladder.
+It is also known as a prolapsed bladder or anterior vaginal prolapse.

-A cystocele occurs when the pelvic floor muscles are weakened and can no longer provide the needed support for the bladder.
+A cystocele occurs when the pelvic floor muscles are weakened and can no longer provide sufficient support for the bladder.
 This dysfunction is a common condition in women.

 The cystocele (prolapsed bladder) can be grouped into grades: